Customization APIs

 About Customization APIs

-The Kentik V5 Admin APIs include a set of "customization" APIs that enable programmatic management of the settings listed under "Customize" in the sidebar of the Admin section of the Kentik portal.
-The following APIs are available in this category:
+The Kentik V5 Admin APIs offer "customization" APIs for programmatically managing settings under "Customize" in the Admin section of the Kentik portal.
+Available APIs include:

-Note: Interface Classification and Network Classification are not yet supported with APIs.
+Note: Interface Classification and Network Classification are not supported via APIs.

 Tag API